 Our management, with the participation and under the supervision of our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e) and 15d-15(e)) as of the end of the period covered by this Report.
-Based on this evaluation, the principal executive officer and principal financial officer have concluded that our disclosure controls and procedures are effective as of the end of the period covered by this Report in their design and operation to provide reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to management and recorded, processed, summarized and reported within the time periods specified by the Securities and Exchange Commission's rules and forms and were accumulated and communicated to our management, including our principal executive officer and principal financial officer, as appropriate to allow timely decisions regarding required disclosures.
+As of January 20, 2023, based on this evaluation, the principal executive officer and principal financial officer have concluded that our disclosure controls and procedures were not effective as of the end of the period covered by this Report due to the material weakness in our internal control over financial reporting related to the Company's failure to timely report to accounting a change in lease terms from a month-to month lease to a five-year term lease, as disclosed in our Annual Report on Form 10-K for the fiscal year ended October 28, 2022.
+Management has implemented remediation steps to improve our internal control over financial reporting and believes the issue has been remediated as of the date of this Report.